accelazh/accelazh.github.io/_posts/2021-02-24-Searching-And-Evaluating-EC-Schemas.md

 Simulation builds by programing.
 It requires less math skills, and may given more reliable results.
 It may be the only way for very complex scenarios.
 It should build atop live production trace and distributions.

-Too many production clusters can be categorized with ML clustering techniques, equivalenet class techniques, using representative proxy to simplify too many data points or dimensions.
+Too many production clusters can be categorized with ML clustering techniques, equivalent class techniques, using representative proxy to simplify too many data points or dimensions.

 ### Evaluating reliability